hohn/codeql-workshop-integer-conversion/README.md

     conversion.
 4. Test this on simple test code.
 5. Test it on linux kernel code.
-6. Narrow the result set via simple heuristics based on names and types.
+6.  (on the kernel): Narrow the result set via simple heuristics based on names and types.
+7.  (on the kernel): Unsigned to signed conversion, and queries using predicates and casts.
+8.  (on the kernel): Unsigned to signed conversions in the presence of pointers.

-## Exercises
+## Goal 1 exercises

 ### Exercise 1